The Best Errors & Omissions Insurance Companies for 2026

 Finding the Best Errors & Omissions Insurance

 Many professional services are exchanged in the process of designing, building, and selling properties, from architects to construction managers to home inspectors to realtors.
-For these businesses, professional liability insurance will offer protection against liability claims beyond what a general liability policy will cover.
+For these businesses, professional liability insurance offers protection against financial and economic loss claims resulting from professional errors—risks that are typically excluded under a standard general liability policy.

 For contractors, the distinct policy type called contractors’ errors & omissions coverage is an important complement to other forms of coverage a construction business might seek.
 Because of the nature of construction work, a company’s potential exposure to liability claims from a construction project often depends on when an incident occurred, the nature of the incident, and the type of harm the other party experienced.
-Even if you regularly carry general liability or contractors general liability policies, E&O insurance can help fill in gaps in your coverage.
+Even if you regularly carry a general liability policy, E&O insurance can help fill in gaps in your coverage.

 No matter where your business lands in the construction process, you should find a trusted insurance provider who can work with you to identify risks and help you put together a comprehensive set of coverages that protect your business.
 This section will walk through the key factors to consider when evaluating policies and insurance carriers.